erikhazzard/Bragi-Node/README.md

 * `groupsEnabled`: An array of {Strings} or {RegExp} (regular expressions) specifying which groups to log - which messages will be sent to all available transports
 * `groupsDisabled`: An array of {Strings} or {RegExp} (regular expressions) specifying which groups to exclude from logs.
 This acts a blacklist, and will take priority over logs defined in `groupsEnabled`.
 * `storeStackTrace`: `false` by default.
 Will store the stack trace if set to `true`.
 This provides more info, but adds overhead.
 Very useful when in development, tradeoffs should be considered when in production
+* `hideUnformattedParameters`: `false` by default.
+Will NOT include additional params in the message string if this is set to true.
+If set to false, all additional objects will be embedded in the message string.
+For instance, by default, `logger.log('group', 'message', {a:1})` will result in the string `"group:message {a:1}"`.
+Additional objects will always be included in the log data object and accessible in the transports, but you may not always want to show additional objects in generated message strings.
+If this option is set to `true`, you must include the formatter (e.g., "%j") inside your string to get additional objects to be displayed in the string.
+For example: `logger.log('group', 'message: %j', {key: 'val'})` will generate message string `"group:message: {key: 'val'}"`.
+If you do NOT include a %j or other formatter, the additional objects will not be embedded in your string.
+This is positional, so you can do things like `logger.log('group', 'only include first two: %j %j', {a:1}, {b:1}, {c:1});`.
+In this example, he first two objects (`{a:1}` and `{b:1}`) will be included in the message string, but `{c:1}` will NOT - however, that object will be stored in the log data and can be accessed by any transport

 # Output - Transports